 A confidential IPO filing can be more expensive than a traditional offering.
 Accounting and legal expenses can quickly mount up if the planned public offering date keeps getting pushed back, as filings have to be kept up to date each quarter.
 The shorter public time period also limits the time potential investors can spend conducting advanced research into the company.

 The 15-day window between the public filing and the IPO can put a strain on employees as they scramble to figure out how the public offering will affect their own financial situation.
-They may need to take prompt action with exercising vested options, creating a relationship with a broker, or seeing what the most tax-efficient strategy will be for their shares.
+They may need to take prompt action by exercising vested options, creating a relationship with a broker, or seeing what the most tax-efficient strategy will be for their shares.

 Finally, a traditional IPO process can be a good form of advertising and generate plenty of buzz leading up to the offering, rather than curtailing public attention to just 15 days.